 - Provide detailed information in the company bylaws on the duties and responsibilities of employees and employee action algorithms to prevent errors and disputes.

-The company bylaws of a company should be drawn up by experienced professionals who are able to predict and anticipate risks.
-Competently drawn up company bylaws help companies to avoid labor disputes, regulatory body claims, and minimize the risk of company executives being made personally accountable for labor law violations.
+The company bylaws should be drawn up by experienced professionals who are able to predict and anticipate risks.
+Competently drawn up company bylaws help to avoid labour disputes, regulatory body claims, and minimize the risk of company executives being made personally accountable for labor law violations.